hellige/ccs-cpp/README.md

 TODO
 ----

-* Support or-conditions in selectors via comma operator (as in CSS).
-* Support nested rules, perhaps via "local activation of global rule."
 * Aggregate values: lists, maps.
 * For aggregate values, allow modification of inherited value as well as replacement??
-* API approach: custom value oject wrappers in the interface, destruction just detaches from the shared structure.
-Ref counting for final disposal.